seamusdemora/seamusdemora.github.io/MacStuff.md

 ### 5. How to Check the Size of a Directory?

 You can of course do this from the Finder menu: `File, Get Info`, but it may be quicker from the command line.
+For checking **D**isk **U**sage, the `du` command works well:

 For a directory on your Mac's HDD:
 ```
 $ du -sh /path/to/directory
+# Example: check disk usage for '~/Desktop/screenshots'
+$ du -sh ~/Desktop/screenshots
+12M	/Users/seamus/Desktop/screenshots
 ```
 For a network drive that's mounted:
 ```